 Farmer Ground Flour, New York (grower, miller)

-The Mill at Janie’s Farm, Ashkum, IL (miller)
+The Mill at Janie’s Farm, Ashkum, Illinois (miller)

 Maine Grains, Skowhegan, Maine (re-localizing grain production and milling)